Honor Flight: History

 The first honor flight took place in May 2005, when six small planes flew 12 veterans to Washington, DC.
 Due to high participation, the program began using commercial flights.
 At the end of 2005, the program had transported 137 veterans to the memorial.
 In late 2005, Jeff Miller, a dry cleaning company owner in Hendersonville, North Carolina, inspired by Morse's vision, had a similar idea but on a larger scale.
 Miller, the son of a World War II veteran and nephew of a B-24 bomber pilot who died in the war, had been a charter member of the National World War II Memorial Foundation.
 Like Morse, Miller lamented that many World War II veterans would be unable to visit the memorial.
 The seed that Morse had planted grew to a veritable forest of volunteerism, fundraising and goodwill toward the Greatest Generation veterans, who had been too busy building their communities to demand recognition for wartime service.
-On September 23 and 24 and November 4 in 2006, HonorAir flew more than 300 World War II veterans from the Asheville Regional Airport to Washington D.C., free of charge.
+On September 23 and 24 and November 4, 2006, HonorAir flew more than 300 World War II veterans from the Asheville Regional Airport to Washington D.C., free of charge.
 HonorAir provided everything: a medical doctor and several EMTs, guardians who would attend to the needs of three to four veterans each, tour buses to take them the World War II Memorial and other national memorials, and a box lunch.
 Ticket agents and passengers lined the ropes as veterans emerged from the charter jets into the terminal.
 CBS Sunday Morning aired a moving feature about the HonorAir effort in September 2006.
 Bill Geist updated the story in 2007 because it was a story that was so important to him.